JaimeHyland/family_shopping_list_v1/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-# Family Shopper WIP
+# Family Shopper
 A bespoke shopping list management app developed using django and a variety of other technologies especially for the Hyland family.

 Code Institute - Fourth Milestone Project: Build a Full-Stack site based on the business logic used to control a centrally-owned dataset (in this case, the data used by the Hyland family to organise their household grocery shopping).
-Set up an authentication mechanism (for one superuser, an "adult" and a "child" role) and provide appropriate access to the site's data, allowing each role to do activities appropriate to that role, based on the dataset.
+Set up an authentication mechanism (for a superuser, an "adult" and a "child" role) and provide appropriate access to the site's data, allowing each role to undertake activities appropriate to that role, based on the dataset.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->